 WHERE WE LOOKED

 After lots of research, we decided to look at two venues.
 The first was Clifton Inn, a historic inn close to Charlottesville.
 We absolutely loved it – it could fit all our guests on the property, has a beautifully furnished living room perfect for cocktails and after dinner drinks, a wine cellar for an intimate, cozy dinner, and gorgeous grounds for a ceremony and pictures.
 We were ready to book until we went back for dinner that evening.
 The food was lukewarm and underwhelming, and after we went through the Yelp reviews it seems that we’re not the only ones feeling this way.
 Given that our wedding is a dinner party, no band or dancing, the food needs to be on point.
+Plus, a pile of mouse droppings next to our table at dinner wasn’t exactly appetizing (it’s an old farmhouse, it happens, but…still).
 We just couldn’t commit to chancing it.

 The second venue we looked at was the Farmhouse at Veritas.
 Veritas Winery is a dream destination for me, but I assumed they could only accommodate larger weddings.
 Then, a friend who is getting married there this month, reached out to me asking if I’d looked at the Farmhouse.
 I had never even heard of it!
 I reached out immediately, and Adam and I visited two days later.
 We absolutely fell in love with the property – it’s perfect for housing 16 people, a ceremony at the foot of the Blue Ridge Mountains, and a glowy dinner inside a glass enclosure behind the Farmhouse.
 While we haven’t tried the food, I’m trusting all of the stellar reviews I’ve read online, and we’re thrilled that we’ll get to visit before the wedding to sit with the chef as he cooks and develops a menu perfectly suited for us.
 Here’s a wedding from Style Me Pretty at the Farmhouse to give you a peek at the space.